 who have maintained sobriety for extended periods of time.
 By 1950, those programmes had been further tailored to suit specialised populations, such as drug and alcohol abusers with criminal records.
 As state hospitals were deinstitutionalized by the federal government in the early 1960s, the mentally ill became residents.
 Corrections moved to the notion of reintegration during that chaotic decade, when practically every governmental institution and established practise in America was being questioned.

-• Federal prisoners are usually only approved for 12 months, but there is no limit to how long a federal prisoner may be placed in a halfway home.
+- Federal prisoners are usually only approved for 12 months, but there is no limit to how long a federal prisoner may be placed in a halfway home.

-• Since RRCs are located within public communities, people convicted of violence– or sex-related crimes are typically not eligible for relocation.
+- Since RRCs are located within public communities, people convicted of violence– or sex-related crimes are typically not eligible for relocation.

-• To understand why halfway houses are called that way, we must go back to the 19th century.
+- To understand why halfway houses are called that way, we must go back to the 19th century.

-• For people
+- For people

-• Halfway houses offer a decreased level of supervision compared to a prison or correctional institution, thereby offering people an intermediate step back into society and a chance to prove themselves before they are fully released.
+in recovery, it usually refers to sober living homes that provide varying degrees of support and supervision. - Halfway houses offer a decreased level of supervision compared to a prison or correctional institution, thereby offering people an intermediate step back into society and a chance to prove themselves before they are fully released.

-• Recovery residences, often called sober living homes, and halfway houses still follow many of these same ideals today.
+- Recovery residences, often called sober living homes, and halfway houses still follow many of these same ideals today.

 Halfway houses have been around since the late 18th century, but they were not used as a formal part of the criminal justice or addiction treatment systems until the 1960s and 1970s.
 The concept of halfway houses was popularized by Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), which recognized the need for supportive housing for people in recovery.
 Today, halfway houses are a common part of many countries’ addiction treatment and criminal justice systems.
 Sober living houses, or recovery homes, are somewhat different from halfway houses.
 Sober recovery residences can be run by businesses, religious groups, or private individuals, while halfway homes are government-funded.